loudove/f90tw/README.md

 - Boost: **assertions_boost** module (implementable in [`assertions_boost.fpp`](f90tw/assertions_boost.fpp)), `libf90tw_boost.a` library (implemented in [`boost_assertions.cpp`](f90tw/boost_assertions.cpp)).
 After a successful build a "readable" code for the module can be found in `<build>/f90tw/assertions_boost.f90`.
 - Gtest: **assertions_gtest** module (implemented in [`assertions_gtest.fpp`](f90tw/assertions_gtest.fpp)), `libf90tw_gtest.a` library (implemented in `gtest_assertions.cpp`).
 Also in this case, after a successful build a "readable" code for the module will be located in `<build>/f90tw/ftest_boost.f90`.

 If you include f90tw in your cmake project, the variables `f90tw_INCLUDE_DIR` (pointing to the heads directory) and `f90tw_MODULE_DIR` (pointing to the modules and libraries directory) are defined to help you access f90tw functionality.
+You can find hinds of f90tw use with cmake in [`example/CMakeLists.txt`](example/CMakeLists.txt).

 To facilitate the setup of simple tests, additional header files are provided with their main usage demonstrated in the accompanying example found in the [`example`](example) directory.
-You can find hinds of f90tw use with cmake in [`example/CMakeLists.txt`](example/CMakeLists.txt).
+A detailed walkthrough of the implementation of the examples can be found [here](example/README.md).

 Assuming that you want to test the functionality of a fortran module named *example*, implemented in [`example.f90`](example/example.f90).
 In this case, the test can be implemented with a pair of two files:
 - Boost: a fortran module, ([`test_module_example_boost.fpp`](example/test_module_example_boost.fpp)), with the subroutines implementing the actual tests and its c/c++ pair, [`test_example_boost.cpp`](example/test_example_boost.cpp), implementing the boost tests wrapping their fortran counterparts.